Ewa6/quoteable-service/docs/index.md

 ## Prepare your environment

-To get started with the Quoteable Service, follow these setup guides depending on your operating system (links will be added):
+To get started with the Quoteable Service, follow these setup guides depending on your operating system:

 * [Windows](tutorials/prepare-windows.md)
 * [MAC](tutorials/prepare-mac.md)

 ## Quick Start Guide

-Once you have prepared your operating system, you can make your first API call to the Quoteable Service!
+Once you have prepared your operating system, make your first API call to the Quoteable Service!
 Follow this [Quick Start Guide](tutorials/quick-start-guide.md) for detailed instructions.

 ## API Reference

-Explore the detailed API reference to understand the available resources and how to interact with them (links will be added).
+Explore the detailed API reference to understand the available resources and how to interact with them.

 ### `subscribers` resource